nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-sofie-server-core.md

 There are some things not covered in this guide needed to run Sofie in a production environment:

 - Logging: Collect, store and track error messages.
 [Kibana ](https://www.elastic.co/kibana)and [logstash](https://www.elastic.co/logstash) is one way to do it.
-- NGINX: It is customary to put a load-balancer in front of Sofie-Core.
+- NGINX: It is customary to put a load-balancer in front of _Sofie Core_.
 - Memory and CPU usage monitoring.

 ## Installing for Development